Dhirayt/quiz-app-js/README.md

 ## Mock Data

 For development and testing purposes, a `data.json` file is included with mock quiz data.
 The application is currently configured to use this mock data.
-To use the mock data, the code fetches from `data.json`.
+This allows the quiz functionality to be demonstrated even while the primary API is unavailable.

 ## Functionality